devbyray/devbyrayray-blog-nuxt/content/posts/2022-09-05_How-I-Earned--4K-Blogging-On-Medium-As-A-Developer-b6925aa78358.md

 ---
 title: How I Earned $4K Blogging On Medium As A Developer
-description: Let’s analyze that data and pull lessons from it.
-But consistency stays the most important rule!
+description: I started in 2016 by writing on Medium.
+And since 2020, I have started earning money with that.
+In 2,5 years, I earned ~$4000.
+I recently looked at that data and learned a few things by analyzing that data.
 date: '2022-09-05T08:46:02.444Z'
 categories: []
-tags: []
+tags: ['Blogging']
 slug: /@byrayray/how-i-earned-4k-blogging-on-medium-as-a-developer-b6925aa78358
 image: images/0_9CaNg--vADrVtlzg.jpg
 ---